Carlos Adames: Adames vs. Derevyanchenko

-Adames vs Montiel
+Adames vs. Montiel

-On 8 October, 2022, at the Dignity Health Sports Park, Carson, California, U.S., Adames went up against Uruguayan boxer Juan Macias "Juanito" Montiel for the WBC (Interim) Middleweight title.
-Adames would go on to win that secondary title by knocking out Montiel in the 3rd round of their scheduled 12-round bout.
+On 8 October 2022, at the Dignity Health Sports Park in Carson, California, Adames defeated Juan Macias Montiel by third-round knockout to win the vacant WBC interim middleweight title.

-Adames vs Williams
+Adames vs. Williams

-Adames made the first defense of his WBC (Interim) Middleweight title against Philadelphia's own Julian "J-Rock" Williams on the 24th of June, 2023, at the Minneapolis Armory, Minneapolis, Minnesota, U.S. He would go on to stop Williams in the 9th round of their scheduled 12-round bout.
+Adames made the first defense of his WBC interim middleweight title against Julian Williams on June 24, 2023, at the Minneapolis Armory in Minneapolis, Minnesota, U.S. He won by technical knockout in the ninth round.

-Championship Status Elevation
+WBC middleweight champion

 On May 7, 2024, just mere hours after reigning middleweight champion Jermall Charlo was stripped of the title due to a DWI arrest, the World Boxing Council (WBC) elevated Adames from interim champion to full-fledged champion of the middleweight division.

 Adames vs. Gausha

 Adames was scheduled to defend his WBC middleweight title against Terrell Gausha at MGM Grand Garden Arena in Las Vegas on June 15, 2024.
-Adames won the fight by unanimous decision.
+He won the fight by unanimous decision.